Tuck · Comparisons · Tuck vs Baby Monitor Nancy: Cloud Camera

 Nancy's pricing matrix is wide.
 The App Store surfaces a $1.49–$3.99 weekly tier, $2.99–$7.99 monthly, $9.90–$44.99 annual, and a $119.99 lifetime IAP.
 Free trial only — continuous monitoring requires a paid plan after the trial expires.
 The lifetime tier is the cleanest deal if you'll use the app for more than ~3 years.

 If you specifically want pay-once-and-forget, Nancy's $119.99 lifetime is the better fit on pricing alone.
-If you want a free-forever monitor and only pay for the AI features when you decide they're worth it, Tuck's structure is friendlier to most parents.
+If you want a single monthly plan with the AI features included, Tuck delivers more — at meaningfully more cost over 3+ years.

 Feature breadth — what Nancy keeps, what Annie reserved